memgraph/docs/products/lab/v1.2.0/style-script.md

 ## Introduction

-Style script is a language for customizing visual display of graphs.
+Style script is a language for customizing the visual display of graphs.
 The main building blocks of style script are expressions and directives.
 Style script files are a sequence of expressions and directives.